 When selling on Shopify, keep your overhead in mind.
-A physical product will need enough profit margin to cover selling through Shopify and any paid advertising.
+A physical product will need enough profit margins to cover selling through Shopify and any paid advertising.
 Digital products and services tend to have higher profit margins because the products only need to be created one time rather than replicated repeatedly.
 Plus, you won’t need to store inventory or ship any physical products when you choose to sell digital products and services.

 Products such as apparel, kitchen gadgets, books, and supplements are physical goods.
 Many Shopify sellers purchase wholesale goods instead of going through the process of manufacturing their own product.
 To manufacture your own product, you typically need to source raw goods, work with an engineer to prototype, and then find a place to create your goods.

 You can also sell edible products with Shopify with success.
 Edible goods include chocolate, candy, fresh meat, small-batch kombucha, ready-made coffee drinks, and grains.
 An example of this is Alicja Confections based in Ottawa.
 One of their most popular online products is the Postcard Chocolate Bar.

 A digital product usually allows businesses to have lower overhead because it doesn’t need to produce physical goods.
 These digital products include membership sites, e-books, digital planners, web design, and music.
 Your digital goods do not have to be low-dollar, either.
 Many coaches and consultants use Shopify and charge between $1,000 and $10,000 for their programs.